 Randy Jones was a southpaw pitcher who spent much of his career with the Padres, using his famous sinker to strike out opposing batters.
 Now he's famous for his barbecue sauce and grilled goods.
 The Slugger Dog puts other ballpark dogs to shame, weighing in at a whopping half a pound.

 Hodad's is as San Diegan as tan lines and flip-flops.
 Locals swear by the burgers, but they're not the only ones.
 Food Network personality Guy Fieri is such a fan (once stating that their bacon is the best he's ever had) that he has his own item on the menu: The Guido Burger.

-You may not think of cheesesteaks and San Diego going hand in hand, but you will after stopping at Gaglione Brothers.
-Their classic cheesesteak can't be beat with your choice of steak or chicken, grilled onion and American cheese.
-For extra flavor, get an order of garlic fries!
+You may not think of cheesesteaks and San Diego as going hand in hand, but you might after stopping at Gaglione Brothers.
+Their classic cheesesteak can't be beat, with your choice of steak or chicken, grilled onion and American cheese.
+For extra flavor, grab an order of garlic fries.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.